vijaysrajan/Decision-trees_CART_sketch/docs/05_api_design.md

         Computed lazily on first access and cached.
         Based on weighted impurity decrease at each split.

+        **Important**: This property always returns Gini-based importance, regardless of which criterion was used during training (gini, entropy, gain_ratio, binomial, or binomial_chi).
+This is because TreeNode.impurity always stores Gini values for consistency and efficiency.
+For criterion-agnostic importance, use `get_feature_importance(method='split_frequency')`.

         Examples
         --------
         >>> importances = clf.feature_importances_